michel-leonard/C-Quadratic-Sieve/README.md

 # RSA factorization

-Factoring RSA numbers from 65 to 130 bits takes about the same time as 130 bits.
+Small and larger RSA numbers have been factored by the software, such as the 100 decimal digit number [**RSA-100**](https://en.wikipedia.org/wiki/RSA_numbers#RSA-100).

 |Bits| Command| Took
 |--|--|--|